JDRJ-io/bibleresearcher/client/important_docs/cookies.md

 We may update this Cookie Policy from time to time.
 Major changes will be communicated on this page.

+### During the pre-launch phase (effective August 30, 2025), cookie usage may be limited to essential functions due to ongoing development.

 📩 Questions?
 Email us at **[support@anointed.io](mailto:support@anointed.io)**.

 ---